-TIME: 1 GOALS: Begin to Understa Draft you familiarize yourself with public narrative and what calls you to the work you do and to leadership ur "Why" AGEND 1.
-Follow the prompts from the trainer to practice this tool 2. your s goal is Speak from the heart, not the head - this is not an essay or a job interview, it's a story to help you connect with your audience, your partners, your community Recall specific events and experiences in your life - what did you feel, see, hear, taste, etc. Ask "Why?" five times (or as many as you need to go deeper into your own "Why" ~10m 3.
-Rejoin the big group for debrief
+- □ Begin to familiarize yourself with public narrative - Understand what calls you to the work you do and to leadership - Draft your "Why"

+- 1. Follow the prompts from the trainer to practice this tool - 2.
+Using the worksheet/s below, begin to answer the questions, draft your story, sketch ~10m your story, etc. to get clear on why you care, personally, about this work and what your goal is. - Speak from the heart, not the head this is not an essay or a job interview, it's a story to help you connect with your audience, your partners, your community - Recall specific events and experiences in your life what did you feel, see, hear, taste, etc. - Ask "Why?" five times (or as many as you need to go deeper into your own .
+"Why" - Rejoin the big group for debrief 3.